-ANSWER: Covenants are an "agreement between two parties containing their promises each to the other" according to Webster's Dictionary.
-There are many of them in the Bible between men and between nations that are not listed here.
-There are also covenants that are not designated as such in the scripture where the agreement is reached, i.e., God's covenant with Adam and Eve in the Garden of Eden concerning what fruit they could eat and what fruit they could not eat.
+ANSWER: Covenants, by definition, is an "agreement between two parties that contains their promises each to the other" according to Webster's Dictionary.
+There are many of them in the Bible.
+Some are between people and others are between nations.
+There are also those that are not designated as such in the scripture where the agreement is reached, i.e., God's agreement with Adam and Eve in the Garden of Eden concerning what fruit they could eat and what fruit they could not eat.

-Below are some of the covenants made by God that are in the Bible.
+Below is a list of some of the Bible covenants made by God.

-God made a covenant with Noah to save him and his family (Genesis 6:18).
-He also promised him and his descendants to never again destroy the world by flood (Genesis 9:9 - 17).
+God made an agreement with Noah to save him and his family (Genesis 6:18).
+He also promised him and his descendants that he would never again destroy the world by a flood (Genesis 9:9 - 17).

-God made an unconditional covenant with Abram, whereby he changed his name to Abraham and designating him the father of many nations and millions of descendants.
-Abraham's and his descendants part of the agreement was to have all their males circumcised (Genesis 17).
+God made an unconditional compact with Abram, whereby he changed his name to Abraham and designating him the father of many nations and millions of descendants.
+Abraham's and his descendants' part of the agreement was to have all their males circumcised (Genesis 17).

-The word "testament" is interchangeable with "covenants."
-The King James Version Bible sometimes translates the Greek word diatheke as "testament" and sometimes as "covenant."
-Many other Bible translations use "covenant" exclusively.
-We could just as easily refer to the two common divisions of scripture as the "Old Covenant" (since it contains descriptions, prophecies and books of wisdom from people living under it) and the "New Covenant" (containing the story of Jesus and people who lived during the transition from the old to the new one).
+The word "testament" is interchangeable with the word "covenants."
+The King James Version Bible translates the Greek word diatheke as both of these two words.
+Many other translations use one of the words exclusively.
+We could just as easily refer to the two common divisions of scripture as the "Old Agreement" (since it contains descriptions, prophecies and books of wisdom from people living under it) and the "New Agreement" (containing the story of Jesus and people who lived during the transition from the old to the new one).